Particular/docs.particular.net/nservicebus/hosting/assembly-scanning.md

 snippet: SwallowScanningExceptions

+> [!WARNING]
-WARNING: Ignoring assembly scanning exceptions can cause the endpoint to not load some features, behaviors, messages or message handlers and cause incorrect behavior.
+> Ignoring assembly scanning exceptions can cause the endpoint to not load some features, behaviors, messages or message handlers and cause incorrect behavior.